chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_prerequisites_os_host_name_fqdn.rst

 Ensure that the systems you are going to install |chef private| on have properly configured host names, and a *resolvable* |fully qualified domain name| (e.g. mychefserver.example.com).

 Depending on your OS, there are a few different ways to change your hostname.
-Please note that the following are examples and you should refer to the operating systems manual or local systems administrator for guidance.
+Please note that the following are examples and you should refer to the operating system's manual or local systems administrator for guidance.

 For |redhat| and |centos| 6: